Gambia and Senegal finally inaugurate connecting bridge

 The project emerged in the 1970s but failed to materialize due to profound areas of disagreement.
 Gambia's first president, Dawda Jawara, was interested in constructing a dam across the river.
 Longtime President Yahya Jammeh, who stepped down in early 2017, considered the bridge as the least of his priorities.

-Fode Seck, the new executive secretary of the Senegalo-Gambian Secretariat, said the whole West African subregion will benefit from the bridge, describing it as part of the Trans-African Highway project.
+Fode Seck, executive secretary of the Senegalo-Gambian Secretariat, said the whole West African subregion will benefit from the bridge, describing it as part of the Trans-African Highway project.

 The CEO of the Gambia Chamber of Commerce and Industry, Alieu Secka, said the bridge will boost trade between the countries, saying Gambia exported $11 million worth of products to Senegal in 2016 while imports totaled $81 million.